CodeEquality/codeequality.github.io/_posts/2014-03-04-introduction-to-coding-weekend-camp.md

 This is a weekend introduction to coding course tailored for students who are interested in coding but have yet to venture into it.
 We'll be doing sessions on general coding concepts, Python, and HTML/CSS to give you a little taste of each.

 ##When and where is this happening?
 March 29th-30th (Saturday & Sunday) at Wisma Jobstreet in Kuala Lumpur.
+This camp will run from 9am to 5pm on both days, with hour-long lunch breaks.

 ##Is this for me?